-The goal of copy is to get a reader to take an action (and it’s typically tied to buying a product or service).
+The goal of copy is to get a reader to take action (and it’s typically tied to buying a product or service).

-Content is meant to inform, entertain, or engage.
+Content, on the other hand, is meant to inform, entertain, or engage.
 It doesn’t necessarily involve selling anything.

 Some examples of content are blog posts, social media captions, or employee bios to name a few.

 Here are 10 other specific differences to help you get a better understanding.

 #1 Copywriting is advertising.